IvanS63/SpringBootTester/README.md

 1. Run Eureka Server App (http://localhost:8761/)
 2. Run Bookstore App (http://localhost:8090/book_store/authors/top?from=1990-01-01&to=2020-01-01)
 3. Run Client App (http://localhost:8091/client-app/get-authors-v1 - for checking Rest Template Functionality, http://localhost:8091/client-app/get-authors-v2 - to check Feign Client example).

-Application provides unit tests with different Spring profiles for each layer and also one integration test for the whole applications.